Learning Sites logo

 Further, Some of the renderings and animations found on these pages relating to the Northwest Palace are now available for purchase and use in noncommercial educational contexts.
 Please visit the Institute for the Visualization of History for a full catalogue of image types and formats (click on Products on the homepage).

-The images marked Version 10 are renderings from the current iteration of the Palace model with the following additions: Assyrian chariots have been added to the Great Northern Courtyard along with standards representing two different regiments; a rolling brazier has been added to the Throne Room (set in grooves carved into the paving stones in front of the throne); some of the ceremonial east wing rooms (Rooms G, H, and L) have been modeled with their reliefs added (see the index below).
+The images marked Version 10 are renderings from an iteration of the Palace model with the following additions: Assyrian chariots have been added to the Great Northern Courtyard along with standards representing two different regiments; a rolling brazier has been added to the Throne Room (set in grooves carved into the paving stones in front of the throne); some of the ceremonial east wing rooms (Rooms G, H, and L) have been modeled with their reliefs added (see the index below).

 The images marked Version 9 (V through Z) are renderings from our model completed March 2, 2001, which added the following material to the Palace re-creation: the lamassu have been modeled; Room F (adjacent to the Throne Room) has been completed; huge wooden and bronze doors have been added (we have calculated that the each leaf of the doors visible in Rendering V weighed nearly 5,000 pounds); and 3D characters have been added to enliven the scenes.
-We have created a 3-minute flythrough of the Palace from this version for an exhibit celebrating the 75th anniversary of the Williams College Museum of Art, (the museum is highlighting their two reliefs from the Palace).
+We created a 3-minute flythrough of the Palace from this version for an exhibit celebrating the 75th anniversary of the Williams College Museum of Art, (the museum was highlighting their two reliefs from the Palace).

 The renderings from Version 9a (AA, AB, AC) show a reworked model of the King (based on an original computer model created by Young-Seok Kim, a graduate student in the Virtual Reality Lab, University at Buffalo, SUNY).
 We are in the process of researching ancient textile patterns and colors, so the garments depicted are preliminary.